vmware-tanzu/community-edition/docs/designs/tanzu-packaging-process.md

 leverages your underlying container registry, so you must setup authentication on the system you'll create the bundle from (e.g. `docker login`).

-To ensure metadata about the add-on is captured, add the following `Bundle` file into `bundle/.imgpkg/bundle.yaml`.
+To ensure metadata about the package is captured, add the following `Bundle` file into `bundle/.imgpkg/bundle.yaml`.

 ```yaml